Mickey's Not-So-Scary Halloween Party - Orlando

 Recommended Hotel: SpringHill Suites Philadelphia Langhorne

 SpringHill Suites Philadelphia Langhorne

 Fright Fest at Six Flags - Nationwide

 While Six Flags' Fright Fest might be too much for little ones, the parks provide "Thrills by Day."
-Events include Bugs Bunny's Spooky Town at Six Flags Over Georgia and new in 2014, a Monster Mash Bash at Six Flags America.
-Most events take place on weekends through Nov.
-2, 2014.
+For example, Six Flags Over Georgia in Atlanta features Bugs Bunny's Spooky Town (no tricks, only treats), daily costume contests, and the Lickskillet Harvest Festival.
+Most events take place on October weekends through November 1, 2015.

 Halloween Time - Anaheim, Calif.

-Visit Disneyland for Halloween Time, which runs through Oct.
-31, 2014.
-Your kids' eyes will light up at the sight of jack-o-lanterns on Main Street U.S.A.
-They'll also enjoy arts and crafts at the Halloween Carnival at Big Thunder Ranch.
+Visit Disneyland for Halloween Time, which runs September 11 through November 1.
+Your kids' eyes will light up at the sight of jack-o-lanterns on Main Street U.S.A, trick-or-treat at Mickey's Halloween Park and enjoy arts and crafts at the Halloween Carnival at Big Thunder Ranch.
 Additional passes are required for this event.

 More From Family Vacation Critic:

 10 Best Haunted Houses for Families